 Now each macronutrient has caloric value in your diet which is where former calorie counters find a little peace.

 When counting your macros as long as you focus on the grams of macronutrients and use an amount according to your goals.

 With the information from a nutrition label instead of counting calories you can create your Macros:

 This is an example of how although you are counting macro’s it still equals your calories.
 Why?
 Calories are the amount of energy food gives you.
-Macronutrients are where the calories come from they are the nutrients that give you energy.
+Macronutrients are where the calories come from they are the nutrients that provide you with energy.

-Is there any other things that need to be counted when calculating macro’s?
+Are there any other things that need to be counted when calculating macros?
 No!

 · Saturated Fat